You are here : Home > ABOUT US > Presentation of I-Tésé

 I-Tésé is the CEA's research and study institute for energy economics.

 As part of the CEA's Energy Division, our mission is to accelerate the transition to carbon neutrality by identifying sustainable pathways from an economic, environmental and societal perspective.
-Our team consists of just over forty researchers based in Paris Saclay and Grenoble.
+Our team of just over forty researchers is based in Paris Saclay and Grenoble.

 Our work focuses on four main research themes: